KvitnucaZahradka/parsley/_posts/2016-09-28-welcome-to-jekyll.markdown

 10. pure text density of text
 11. pure text density of abstract

-Note, by pure text density I mean the density of cleaned up text (text consisting only of factual information nouns).
+Note, by pure text density ((num. of words in pure text / (num. of words in the orig. text))) I mean the density of cleaned up text (text consisting only of factual information nouns).

 ## Model evaluation and prediction